Pilgrimage to Kildare: Chapter II, Adventures need Adventure Shoes

 Amen.

-Wondering where to camp that night, in the late afternoon I hit the road again, armed with snack pots from M&S. My idea was to keep heading towards the boarder on foot, whilst keeping on the lookout for a nice bit of secluded green.
+Wondering where to camp that night, in the late afternoon I hit the road again, armed with snack pots from M&S. My idea was to keep heading towards the boarder on foot whilst keeping on the lookout for a nice bit of secluded green.
 As the evening wore on and the sun started to set, I still hadn’t found anywhere.
 I even knocked on a few doors of houses with gardens but no one had answered.
 I finally opted for a shabby sheep field where I kicked off my shoes and was halfway unpacked when I suddenly thought that this was not the right place.
 I packed up again despite the exhaustion and pain from angry blisters and continued on.
 I hadn’t got much further when I heard the voices of some ladies behind me.
 They belonged to two local women, Sandra and Anne, who where out on their nightly power walk.
 They asked about the camping gear that I was carrying, so I explained about the pilgrimage and if they knew of a good place to stop the night.
 They were half way to directing me to a nearby forest when Anne asked if I wanted a bed for the night!
 So off I went for a steaming bowl of porridge, to dry my shoes and spend the night in a warm fluffy bed.
 Soon after I met Anne and Sandra the heavens opened in the most spectacular down pour.
-Had I stayed in that field all my belongings would have been drenched.
+Had I stayed in that field then all my belongings would have been drenched.
 Surely Mother Mary was with me.

 0 comments